cthoyt/cthoyt.github.io/_posts/2020-05-22-bel-papers.md

 it's missing these standards, this list is more inclusive to papers whether they are likely to be reproducible or useful to the community, or not.

-Some of the papers in this list were tricky to find - many of the PMI papers do not mention BEL in the abstract and the journals in which their papers were published don't seem to index properly in MEDLINE.
+Some papers in this list were tricky to find - many of the PMI papers do not mention BEL in the abstract and the journals in which their papers were published don't seem to index properly in MEDLINE.
 You're welcome to use [my search on PubMed](https://pubmed.ncbi.nlm.nih.gov/?term=%22biological+expression+language%22) and [my search on Europe PubMed Central](https://europepmc.org/search?query=%22biological%20expression%20language%22) to see for yourself.
-I also looked through the publication lists of some of the key authors from Selventa and PMI over the last 10 years to find several other application papers.
+I also looked through the publication lists of some key authors from Selventa and PMI over the last 10 years to find several other application papers.
 As always, this list is incomplete due to the lack of findability/accessibility of papers, my lack of knowledge of *everything*, and lack of time to deeply read through all authors' histories.
 If you know of a